Maligne Lake and Spirit Island in Jasper • All You NEED to Know

 How long is the Maligne Lake Boat Tour?

-The duration of the Maligne Lake Cruise is around 1.5 hours, with a premium cruise taking 2 hours, excluding the loading time.
+The Maligne Lake Cruise lasts around 1.5 hours, with a Premium Cruise taking 2 hours, excluding the loading time.
 It’s advisable to arrive 30 minutes before your scheduled departure.
 That way you can park, check in, and get your tickets.

 Is the Maligne Lake Cruise wheelchair accessible?